 'Gale' force winds of 34 to 47 knots are occurring or expected to occur in this marine area.
 Watch for updated statements.
 Please refer to the latest marine forecasts for further details and continue to monitor the situation through Canadian Coast Guard radio or Weatheradio stations.

-Technical Marine SynopsisIssued 3:00 AM ADT 19 June 2018 Today Tonight and Wednesday At 3:00 a.m.
-ADT today cold front located on a line
+Technical Marine SynopsisIssued 3:00 AM ADT 21 September 2019 Today Tonight and Sunday At 3:00 a.m.
+ADT today Post-tropical Storm Humberto 981 mb located

-At 10:00 a.m.
-ADT Wednesday trough located on a line
+At 3:00 a.m.
+ADT today trough located on a line northeast-southwest

-By 8:00 p.m.
-ADT Wednesday trough located on a line
+At 3:30 p.m.
+ADT today ridge located on a line northeast-southwest

 Marine interests are advised that gale warnings are in effect for